zhenjl/zen31/content/blog/sequence-high-performance-sequential-semantic-log--parser.md

 [github repo](https://github.com/strace/sequence)

+This is part 1 of the `sequence` series.
+[Part ](http://zhen.org/blog/sequence-automated-analyzer-for-reducing-100k-messages-to-10s-of-patterns/) an automated analyzer that reduce 100,000's of Log Messages to 10's of Patterns.

+---

 `sequence` is a _high performance sequential log parser_.
 It _sequentially_ goes through a log message, _parses_ out the meaningful parts, without the use regular expressions.
 It can achieve _high performance_ parsing of **100,000 - 200,000 messages per second (MPS)** without the need to separate parsing rules by log source type.

 **`sequence` is currently under active development and should be considered unstable until further notice.**